weibeld-personalisation/windows/README.md

 > This guide uses WSL 2 and not WSL 1, see [documentation](https://learn.microsoft.com/en-us/windows/wsl/compare-versions) to compare the two versions.

-Nobody wants to spend more time than absolutely necessary on Windows, so let's not lose any time and set up a Linux environment as quick as possible!
+Nobody wants to spend more time than necessary on Windows, so let's not lose any time and set up a Linux environment as quickly as possible!

 ## 1. Set up Windows